niekveldhuis/compass/3_Vocabularies/3_Lexical_and_Literary_Vocabularies.md

 In order to research the relationship between lexical and literary material in more detail, we will look at individual literary texts.
 Which compositions have more and which have less overlap with the lexical vocabulary?

-Longer texts will have more vocabulary items (and Multiple Word Expressions) in common with the lexical corpus than shorter texts, but that does not mean much.
-For that reason we will look at measures of *lexical richness* and ask: are compositions that use a richer lexicon more likely to utilize lemmas found in the lexical corpus than compositions with a lower lexical richness rank?

-This line of research has a pedigree that goes back to an article by M. Civil entitled: "Feeding Dumuzi's Sheep: the Lexicon as a Source of Literary Inspiration" (in *Language, Literature, and History: Philological and Historical Studies presented to Erica Reiner*, F. Rochberg, Ed.
-American Oriental Society, 1987).
-In this article, Civil argued that various Sumerian literary texts use enumeration, listing words from a particular semantic field, often with explanatory or interpretative notes.
-Compositions that include such sections are [*Nanše and the Birds*](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.4.14.3&display=Crit&charenc=gcirc#) (bird names), [*Home of the Fish*](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.5.9.1&display=Crit&charenc=gcirc#) (fish names), [*Dumuzid Inana W*](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.4.08.23&display=Crit&charenc=gcirc#) (plant names; this is the text edited by Civil in his 1987 article), *Ninurta's Fields* (field names), [*Išme-Dagan and Enlil's Chariot*](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.2.5.4.09&display=Crit&charenc=gcirc#) (names of chariot parts), *Lipit Eštar and the Plow* (names of parts of a plow), [*Šulgi R*](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.2.4.2.18&display=Crit&charenc=gcirc#) (boat parts), and [*Ninurta's Exploits*](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.1.6.2&display=Crit&charenc=gcirc#) (stone names).
-Each of the examples listed addresses an area of the lexicon (birds, fish, field names, etc.) to which (part of) a lexical composition is specifically dedicated.
-Whether, in such cases, the source of literary inspiration was the Sumerian lexicon at large, or, more specifically, the particular lexical composition listing such names remains to be seen in each particular case.

-For our purposes, the approach will be somewhat more generalized.
-The vocabulary items that will be compared between the lexical and literary corpus are not restricted to one semantic field, but will include verbs, Noun - Verb expressions, and any other type of lexeme (or Multiple Word Expression) that we may encounter.

-In order to address these questions we will use a Document Term Matrix (DTM): a huge table, where each row represents a literary composition (Document) and each column represents a lemma (Term).
+In order to address the question we will use a Document Term Matrix (DTM): a huge table, where each row represents a literary composition (Document) and each column represents a lemma (Term).

 In an artificial example we can transform the following sentences (documents) into a DTM: